mehrlander/Wring/Intuition.md

 The shared strings can be seen as two pairs of commmon bookends, with different middles.
 Call the middle a variable, or a slot.
 Then call the shared strings literals, and designate the whole structure as a template.

-Skeleton + residual = template + slot values.

 ---

 ## First Questions

 How do we find these templates?
 We may want to allow for multiple slots.
 And we may have a certain tolerance for how long the slot can be, or an expectation of how much should be shared compared to how much should be different.

-But repeat strings of a length to be interesting may also be rare enough that any "real" template will jump out from a simple tally of shared sequences with weights.
+Repeat strings of a length to be interesting may also be rare enough that any "real" template will jump out from a simple tally of shared sequences with weights.

 We could imagine each shared string where it occurs as a representative symbol and cull the rest, so our document is reduced to a string of these symbols.
 What "words" emerge from that string?

 ## Diagram